Montreal River (Saskatchewan): Course

-Montreal River begins at Montreal Lake 5 km north of the community of Molanosa and 4 km west of Saskatchewan Highway 969.
+Montreal River begins at Montreal Lake 5 km north of the community of Molanosa and 4 km west of Highway 969.
 It heads north and passes under at Highway 2 at the site of the Montreal River Recreation Site.
 The river continues north, passes under Highway 165, heads east through Partridge Crop Lake and Sikachu Lake and enters Egg Lake at Wawe Bay.
 It continues east through Bigstone Lake, passes again under Highway 2, and reaches its mouth at Lac la Ronge between the communities of La Ronge and Air Ronge.